 We challenge each student to explore their potential through academic aspiration and active participation.
 And we teach our students to expect great things of themselves, because we know they are capable of great things.

-Welcome to Sir William Perkins’s School, where our aim is to build confidence, integrity and excellence in a caring, innovative and happy community so that each student leaves with the best possible chance of achieving her full potential and ready to take on the world.
+Our vision is to build confidence, integrity and excellence in a caring, innovative and happy community so that each pupil leaves having been given the best possible chance of achieving their full potential, taking with them sound values, a breadth of skills and knowledge, and ready to take on the world!

-Academic success is our priority but education is about more than just top grades.
-We believe in educating the whole person and equipping our students to make their mark on the world.
-The School is a busy place, where we encourage them to get involved in the many extra-curricular activities on offer and to take every opportunity to develop their interests and creativity, their interpersonal, teamwork and leadership skills, to be forward-thinking and to reach into the wider community.
-We have a very broad curriculum, giving the students the opportunity to enjoy a wide range of subjects.
+Academic success is our priority but education should be about far more than just top grades.
+We believe in educating the whole person and equipping our students to have the confidence to make their mark on the world.
+We encourage them to get involved in the many co-curricular activities on offer, to take every opportunity to develop their interests and creativity, their interpersonal, teamwork and leadership skills, to be forward-thinking and to reach into the wider community.

 Bursaries & Scholarships

 Scholarships are offered in recognition of achievement and potential, and which may be worth up to 50% reduction in tuition fees for academic awards, and up to 25% for other awards.
 SWPS offers five forms of scholarship:

 Art & Design

 Sport (Sixth Form Only)